miurahr/py7zr/docs/archive_format.rst

 CRCs of Pack Streams
 ^^^^^^^^^^^^^^^^^^^^

-When Number of Pack Streams is zero, then CRCs of Pack Streams SHALL not exist.
+When Count of Pack Streams is zero, then CRCs of Pack Streams SHALL not exist.
-It also MAY NOT be placed.
+CRC CAN be exist and indicated as DigestDefined BooleanList.
 CRC SHALL be CRC32 and stored in UINT32.

 .. railroad-diagram::